rebel-source/fmtlogwrapper/README.md

 Log that looks like a simple `fmt.Print<xxx>` etc. Abstracting complex and extensible logging behind standard `fmt` methods.<br />
 Have multiple log destinations in an application, log objects ....

+## How stable is it?
+* Been used in Real time IoT situations dealing with Hardware event related logs.
+* Big Data situations, multi threaded applications of complex workflow audits showing coherent logs for each channel.
+* The first version was production used by April 2019, Multi threaded one, end Jan 2020.
+* ...On going reviews and testing.
+Please test and improve ! :)

 ## Usage

 ### Simple